2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/KohzKah/status/1287449509929213952

-### Protestor shot in eye | July 26th
+### Protester shot in eye | July 26th

-Image shows a protestor with a bleeding wound on his right eye.
-The poster states that someone threw a water bottle, leading officers to fire on protestors.
-Althought the protestor was allegedly wearing goggles at the time (seen around his neck), he suffered substantial damage to his eye.
+Image shows a protester with a bleeding wound on his right eye.
+The poster states that someone threw a water bottle, leading officers to fire on protesters.
+Althought the protester was allegedly wearing goggles at the time (seen around his neck), he suffered substantial damage to his eye.
 The uploader alleges that he may lose his eye.

 tags: protester, shoot, projectile